qingjianmoxie/cs-learning/distsysbook/2_abstractions.md

 3. Termination: All processes eventually reach a decision.
 4. Validity: If all correct processes propose the same value V, then all correct processes decide V.

 The consensus problem is at the core of many commercial distributed systems.
-After all, we want the reliability and performance of a distributed system without having to deal with the consequences of distribution (e.g. disagreements / divergence between nodes), and solving the consensus problem makes it possible to solve several related, more advanced problems such as atomic broadcast and atomic commit.
+After all, we want the reliability(可靠性) and performance of a distributed system without having to deal with the consequences of distribution (e.g. disagreements / divergence between nodes), and solving the consensus problem makes it possible to solve several related, more advanced problems such as atomic broadcast(原子广播) and atomic commit(原子提交).

 ### Two impossibility results

-The first impossibility result, known as the FLP impossibility result, is an impossibility result that is particularly relevant to people who design distributed algorithms.
-The second - the CAP theorem - is a related result that is more relevant to practitioners; people who need to choose between different system designs but who are not directly concerned with the design of algorithms.
+The first impossibility result, known as the FLP impossibility result, is an impossibility result that is particularly(特别) relevant to people who design distributed algorithms.
+The second - the CAP theorem - is a related result that is more relevant to practitioners(从业人员); people who need to choose between different system designs but who are not directly concerned with the design of algorithms.

 ## The FLP impossibility result

-I will only briefly summarize the [FLP impossibility result](http://en.wikipedia.org/wiki/Consensus_%28computer_science%29#Solvability_results_for_some_agreement_problems), though it is considered to be [more important](http://en.wikipedia.org/wiki/Dijkstra_Prize) in academic circles.
+I will only briefly summarize the [FLP impossibility result](http://en.wikipedia.org/wiki/Consensus_%28computer_science%29#Solvability_results_for_some_agreement_problems), though it is considered to be [more important](http://en.wikipedia.org/wiki/Dijkstra_Prize) in academic circles(学术界).
 The FLP impossibility result (named after the authors, Fischer, Lynch and Patterson) examines the consensus problem under the asynchronous system model (technically, the agreement problem, which is a very weak form of the consensus problem).
 It is assumed that nodes can only fail by crashing; that the network is reliable, and that the typical timing assumptions of the asynchronous system model hold: e.g. there are no bounds on message delay.

 Under these assumptions, the FLP result states that "there does not exist a (deterministic) algorithm for the consensus problem in an asynchronous system subject to failures, even if messages can never be lost, at most one process may fail, and it can only fail by crashing (stopping executing)".

 This result means that there is no way to solve the consensus problem under a very minimal system model in a way that cannot be delayed forever.
-The argument is that if such an algorithm existed, then one could devise an execution of that algorithm in which it would remain undecided ("bivalent") for an arbitrary amount of time by delaying message delivery - which is allowed in the asynchronous system model.
+The argument(论点) is that if such an algorithm existed, then one could devise(设计) an execution of that algorithm in which it would remain undecided ("bivalent") for an arbitrary amount of time by delaying message delivery - which is allowed in the asynchronous system model.
 Thus, such an algorithm cannot exist.

 This impossibility result is important because it highlights that assuming the asynchronous system model leads to a tradeoff: algorithms that solve the consensus problem must either give up safety or liveness when the guarantees regarding bounds on message delivery do not hold.